infn-datacloud/federation-registry-feeder/README.md

 In the following table we list all the environment variables that can be passed to the command using the `-e` param.

-- `FEDERATION_REGISTRY_URL`
+- `FED_REG_API_URL`
-  - **description**: The federation-registry base URL.
+  - **description**: The federation-registry base URL to the API.
 The script uses this value to build the endpoints to hit to update the service database.
   - **type**: URL
   - **mandatory**: YES
-  - **default**: http://localhost:8000. _A default value if provided to simplify development environment start up._
+  - **default**: http://localhost:8000/api. _A default value if provided to simplify development environment start up._
 - `OIDC_AGENT_CONTAINER_NAME`
   - **description**: Name of the container with the oidc-agent service instance.
 It depends on the value of `container_name` of the `oidc-agent` docker service to use.
   - **type**: string